 - Explore possibilities for joint efforts between NIH and NASA to support research into synergistic biomedical interest areas and implement appropriate joint exercises.

-In December 2018, Deputy Secretary of the Department of Health and Human Services (DHHS), Eric.
-D. Hargan appointed Austin to lead the advancement of human health research between DHHS agencies and NASA.
+In December 2018, Deputy Secretary of the U.S. Department of Health and Human Services (HHS), Eric.
+D. Hargan appointed Austin to lead the advancement of human health research between HHS agencies and NASA.
 An interagency agreement (PDF - 273KB) was signed with the objectives to:

 - Share innovative ideas for addressing science and tech challenges.